Master of Science in Biomedical Sciences

 • The Medical Genetics major provides deeper insights into the newest developments in human medical genetics including the mono- and polygenetic basis of inherited disorders, developmental genetics and cancer genetics.
 Further focus goes to state-of-the art sequencing technology, data processing and analysis both in clinical and research settings, and emerging functional genomics technology.

-• The System Biology major studies the functional system as a whole.
-The objects of study are the complex interactions that occur at the molecular level within a human being, a model organism, or a cell.
+• The System Biology major connects to the other majors because the system: a human being, a model organism, or a cell is studied as a whole with respect to the complex interactions that occur at the molecular level.
 Attention is paid to changes that cause such a system to transition from health to disease, and to quantify the impact of these changes by analyzing their disruptive effects on the underlying molecular mechanisms.
-The major strongly relies on the key technological developments that have pushed molecular biology forward in the last decade, specifically regarding advanced high throughput techniques and bioinformatics.
+The major is strongly technology driven, specifically regarding advanced high throughput molecular biology techniques and bioinformatics.

 In the two-year Master’s programme you have the opportunity to take course units (1st master - 1st term) or to perform a part of your Master’s dissertation (2nd master - 1st and 2nd term) at one of our international partner universities.
 Since the Master’s programme in Biomedical Sciences is entirely English-taught, (part of) the programme can be taken up by international exchange students.